szczyglis-dev/py-gpt/README.md

 - `Blacklist for voice synthesis events describe (ignored events)`: list of muted events for 'Use voice synthesis to describe event' option.

+- `Voice control actions blacklist`: Disable actions in voice control; add actions to the blacklist to prevent execution through voice commands.

 **Updates**

 - `Check for updates on start`: Enables checking for updates on start.
 Default: True.